 While there has been an overall increase in scallop LPUE since data collection began in 2000 (Figure 1), it is important to consider that initial rises in landings and effort might be attributed to enhanced compliance with data collection protocols during the early years presented.
-The mean LPUE demonstrates a general upward trend between 2000 and 2021, albeit with fluctuations.
-Notably, there was a significant surge in LPUE in 2008, followed by a stabilization and subsequent increase between 2009 and 2022, reaching a peak in 2022.
-LPUE remained stable in 2023(Figure 1).
+The mean LPUE demonstrates a general upward trend between 2000 and 2024, albeit with fluctuations.
+Notably, there was a significant surge in LPUE in 2008, followed by a stabilization and subsequent increase, reaching a peak in 2024 at 35 scallops per dredge hour.
+Landings reached the largest number in 2022 at 5.2 million scallops, before falling to 5.1 and 4.8 million in 2023 and 2024, respectively.